 Umgungundlovu was once the royal capital of King Dingaan and is now being reconstructed.
-A tour provides the opportunity to observe Zulu building techniques and to experience the social life of the Zulu people.
+A tour provides the opportunity to observe Zulu building techniques and experience the social life of the Zulu people.
 Work will begin on a R20-million multimedia centre, which will include first-rate audiovisual representations of Zulu history and culture.

-Authentic Zulu villages such as Shakaland, Kwabhekithunga Kraal, Damazulu and Stewart's Farm offer accommodation and the opportunity to experience traditional Zulu culture
+Authentic Zulu villages such as Shakaland, Kwabhekithunga Kraal, Damazulu and Stewart's Farm offer accommodation and the opportunity to experience traditional Zulu culture.

-The coastal iSimangaliso Wetland Park World Heritage Site - due east of pivotal landmarks in Zulu history - has some of the highest forested dunes in the world.
+The coastal iSimangaliso Wetland Park World Heritage Site has some of the highest forested dunes in the world.
 The park also has the greatest marine and terrestrial mammals, namely whales and elephants.
 St Lucia and its surroundings comprise a globally important wetland and has five separate ecosystems.
 It is a fishing and birdwatching paradise, and boat trips on the lake offer opportunities for crocodile and hippo sightings.
+St Lucia is the only town in the world that is completely surrounded by a natural world heritage area.

-The Ophansi entrance bridge in the iSimangaliso Wetland Park enables visitors to enjoy a unique beach and bush experience, with only an hour's drive separating uMkhuze's unique wildlife experience from Sodwana Bay's world-class beaches and diving.
+The Ophansi entrance bridge in the iSimangaliso Wetland Park enables visitors to enjoy a unique beach and bush experience, with only an hour's drive separating uMkhuze's unique wildlife from Sodwana Bay's world-class beaches and diving.